paulwrath1223/wled-json-api-library/README.md

 easy way to control WLED with their [JSON API](https://kno.wled.ge/interfaces/json-api/).

 ## Documentation
-This library has a pretty sizable amount of documentation for what each feild means, so even if you are making your own library or can't use Rust, this is the best spot I can find to figure out what various feilds mean.
+This library has a pretty sizable amount of documentation for what each field means, so even if you are making your own library or can't use Rust, this is the best spot I can find to figure out what various feilds mean.
 Most are not on the JSON API page, and most of the rest isn't even commented in the WLED source code.